theblindhen/icfp2023/README.md

 As usual, we were quite unprepared and none of us had written much OCaml for a long time.
 We realized 2 hours before the contest that OCaml 5.0 wouldn't run on Windows which one team member used, and we had no spare Linux machine.
-We tried WSL, VMWare and VirtualBox but they ended up unsatisfactory.
+We tried WSL, VMWare and VirtualBox during the first day but they were all unacceptable.

 Visulization was another pain point.
 We had expected to use the Bogue library built on SDL.
 After sinking a few hours into a rudimentary visualisation, we